day8/re-frame-template/README.md

 ![settings](docs/images/devtools-settings.png)

-If you are using `re-frame-trace` for debugging (you used `+trace` earlier when doing the `lein new` step):
+### Open Debug Window (if using +trace):

+To use `re-frame-trace` for debugging:
-  - click on the application, minimal through it is, to give it focus  (you want to be sure that key presses are going to your new app)
+  1. click on the application, minimal through it is, to give it "focus" (you want to be sure that any key presses are going to your new app)
-  - press `Ctrl-H` and you should see `re-frame-trace` appear on the right side of the window
+  2. press `Ctrl-H` and you should see `re-frame-trace` appear on the right side of the window

+Sometimes achieving Step 1 on a really simple app - one without widgets - can be a bit fiddly, because the browser itself hogs "focus" and grabs all the keystrokes (like `Ctrl-H`) which don't then make it through to the app.
+You might need to be determined and creative with Step 1.

 ### debug?: